More cheap scanner reviews.

 :Zolid Filmscan 35-II-2.4

-:Zolid scans negatives and – Ruby also did 110 – and setting up the scanner is really easy, you just plug-in the power, insert an SD card and you're ready to go.
+:Zolid scans 35mm negatives and slide film – Ruby also did 110 – and setting up the scanner is really easy, you just plug-in the power, insert an SD card and you’re ready to go.

 Stand alone